baky0905/geoscience-python/source/additional/welcome.rst

 Welcome to Geoscience with Python!
 ===================

+All the `jupyter notebooks <https://github.com/baky0905/geoscience-python/tree/master/source/notebooks>`_ and data are located in `github repo <https://github.com/baky0905/geoscience-python/tree/master/source>`_

+This is also the `root folder <https://github.com/baky0905/geoscience-python/tree/master/source>`_ for all relative paths in the notebooks.

 **Purpose**

 Create practical data analysis and data science online reproducible sphinx booklet for common Geoscience and Petroleum Engineering problems.
 Key is to enable people to solve their own problems.